cassini1010/documentations/docs/Python/uv.md

 │   uv.lock
 ```

-## adding dependencies
+## Adding Dependencies

-Below command can be used to add dependencies to the project.
-Here requests python module is added to the project.
-Running below command also adds the module entry in the pyproject.toml file too.
+Use the following command to add dependencies to your project.
+For example, to add the `requests` module:

 ```bash
 uv add requests
 ```

+This command also adds the module entry to the `pyproject.toml` file:

 ```bash
 dependencies = [